Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.

 Eating Watermelon Benefits for Diabetes

-What makes watermelon a great fruit for diabetes is that it has built-in blood-glucose-regulators, like magnesium and water, that help to keep your glucose steady.
+What makes watermelon a great fruit for diabetes is that it has magnesium and plenty of water, both of which help regulate blood sugar.

 - Magnesium is a key player in glucose control.
 Increased intake of magnesium is known to decrease blood glucose levels.